Pomsky2011/Open-Attorney/README.md

 ## What this does

 It opens a window, and lets you move the sprite.bmp on its App directory around the screen.
+The window can also be scaled.
 It's not much, but it is progress.

 ## Immediate goals

+Add a background.bmp to be displayed behind the white screen.

 Make a title screen.